AdaCore/gnatstudio/docs/users_guide/cross_env.rst

 server called `target_ppc`, set the `Protocol` to `wtx` and the `Program host` to `target_ppc`.

-Once the debugger is initialized, you can also connect to a remote agent by using the menu :menuselection:`Debug->Debug->Connect to Board...`.
+Once the debugger is initialized, connect to a remote agent by using the menu :menuselection:`Debug->Debug->Connect to Board...`.
 This will open a dialog where you can specify the target name (e.g. the name of your
 .. index:: board

 board or debug agent) and the communication protocol.

-In order to load a new module on the target, you can select the menu :menuselection:`Debug->Debug->Load File...`.
+In order to load a new module on the target, select the menu :menuselection:`Debug->Debug->Load File...`.

 If a module has been loaded on the target and is not known to the current